Gregoire-Descamps/OTDMB_Prosite_Scrapping/README.md

 ### - A ScrapPySQL.py script

-Responsible for creating the mySQL database
+Responsible for creating the mySQL database, generating and managing the database connection and population.
+It's based on the [SQLAlchemy](https://www.sqlalchemy.org/) package and the ORM( Object Relationnal Mapper) approach.

 ### - A requirements.txt file